 3. Look Out for Yourself

 No one will ever look after your best interests better than you do!
-Check for flight delays before they’re officially announced (usually there’s better information online than on airport monitors) and track winter storms that might impact your intended route.
+Check for flight delays online before they’re officially announced and track winter storms that might impact your intended route.

 This is also an important time of year to consider trip insurance.
-Weather can change your plans in a hurry.
-I was “trapped” in Charlotte after bad storms earlier this year, but insurance reimbursed me for an airport hotel, taxi, and meals.
+I’ve been stranded overnight twice from missed flight connections, once at Charlotte airport and once in Panama, but insurance reimbursed me for an airport hotel, taxi, and meals.

 >>>>> Related Post: Do You Need Travel Insurance?

-I am incredibly fortunate to visit my parents each Christmas in New Mexico, but that visit is all about reconnecting with family and our holiday traditions.
+I am incredibly fortunate to visit my parents each year for the holidays, but that visit is all about reconnecting with family and our holiday traditions at home.
 It’s not a vacation, so if that’s what you’re looking for, book something separately.

-Time off over the holidays is a great chance to research and plan your next trip while you’re sitting in front of the fireplace with a hot cup of cocoa.
-I think planning a trip is half the fun.
-Choose a snowy winter wonderland like Quebec City or fun in the sun in one of my favorite countries, Nicaragua.
+Once you’ve got that getaway booked, I love using the week between Christmas and New Year’s as free time to research your next trip while you’re sitting in front of the fireplace with a hot cup of cocoa.
+After all, travel planning a trip is half the fun.

 * * *